thegreatsunra/sawtooth-cloud-init/README.md

 # sawtooth-cloud-init

-> Spin up a new Ubuntu + Hyperledger Sawtooth server on Digital Ocean
+> Spin up a new Ubuntu + Hyperledger Sawtooth network on Digital Ocean

 ## Notes